Get all the latest data for Riga

 Which property types are increasing faster in value in Riga as of 2026?

-Renovated apartments in good locations have appreciated by roughly 6% to 10% over the past year, outperforming other segments because buyers prioritize move-in-ready homes with lower utility costs.
+Renovated and energy-efficient apartments in good locations are estimated to have appreciated by roughly 6% to 10% over the past year, outperforming the broader Riga market.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: